appvia/tako/docs/reference/config-params.md

 The following heuristic is used to determine service type for application component:

 * If compose project service publishes a port (i.e. defines a port mapping between host and container ports):
-    * and specifies a mode as `host`
-        * It will assume `NodePort` service type
-    * and specifies a mode as `ingress`
-        * It will assume `LoadBalancer` service type
-    * and doesn't specify port mode
     * It will assume `ClusterIP` service type
-* If compose service doesn't publish a port but defines container port.
+* If compose project service does not publish a port:
-    * It will assume `Headless` service type
+    * It will assume `None` service type

 ### Default: `None` - no service will be created for the workload by default!